 - T/T: likely 2 HLA-A*03:01 alleles, greater than the 2-fold increased risk of severe or extreme side effects from Pfizer COVID-19 vaccine, possibly increased risk for severe or extreme side effects from Moderna

 Members: Your genotype for rs2571381 is —, or i5018047 is —

 How common is this genotype?
 Almost a third of Caucasians carry this HLA type.
 It varies a bit in other population groups.

 To state the obvious, if you have the HLA-A*03:01 type, you may want to plan for time off if getting the Pfizer vaccine – especially after the second dose and if you are under age 55.
 With boosters now being required in many places to be ‘fully vaccinated’, it will be interesting to see if this same increase in risk holds true for the third shot.

-Research studies have been announced that are investigating whether some people are genetically less likely to get SARS-CoV-2.
-It is likely that HLA types will play a role in susceptibility, but we will have to wait for those studies to be published.
+Research studies have been announced investigating whether some people are genetically less likely to get SARS-CoV-2.
+HLA types will likely play a role in susceptibility, but we will have to wait for those studies to be published.

 Related Genes and Topics

 TLR7: Susceptibility to COVID-19

 In recent research, mutations in TLR7 (a sensor in our innate immune system) might cause severe Covid-19 in a small minority of healthy people.